 - Stain cleaning products containing sodium percarbonate

-It is important to clean the stain as soon as possible to avoid the stain setting.
-By using the everyday ingredients primarily found in your kitchen, you can save the stain from ruining your mattress and beddings.
+Clean the stain as soon as possible to prevent it from setting.
+Using everyday ingredients found in your kitchen can save your mattress and bedding from being ruined by stains.